 This is a letter I sent to a dear friend of mine, Bill Beard, pastor of Lighthouse Memorial Church in Millersport, Ohio.
 I was Bill’s pastor several times in the 1980’s, I baptized him, and I took part in his ordination with the Church of the Nazarene.
 After Bill received the letter Dear Family, Friends, and Parishioners in April 2009, he drove from is home near Lancaster, Ohio to my home here in Ney.
 This letter explains my understanding of our conversation and where I thought our friendship was headed.
 I have published this letter before.
 Like with the previous letters I have posted, I want this letter to be a part of the historical narrative of my life.

 I saw Bill again recently at a funeral service I conducted this past summer in New Lexington, Ohio for a former friend and church member.
 After exchanging pleasantries, he made an offhand snide comment about his car.
 Evidently, he did not appreciate the one line in this letter mentioning that he drove to my house in a Lincoln.
 I meant nothing by it, but he must have thought I did.
 We chatted for a bit and then it was time for the service.
-I am sure he curious about what I would say or do and I have no doubt that the non-religious service disappointed him.
+I am sure he was curious about what I would say or do, and I have no doubt that the non-religious service disappointed him.
 This was but another reminder of how far his former friend has fallen.

 You got my letter.

 I am certain that my letter troubled you and caused you to wonder what in the world was going on with Bruce.